Viv Richards: Football

 Some writers contend that Richards also played international football for Antigua and Barbuda, appearing in qualifying matches for the 1974 World Cup.
 However, he does not appear in recorded line-ups for these matches.

 Personal life

 Richards and his wife Miriam have two children, including Mali, who has also played first-class cricket.
-Richards is also godfather to Ian Botham's son, Liam.Cricket's Babe Ruth – Sports Illustrated.
-Article: Clive Gammon.
-Published 27 October 1986.
-Retrieved 19 June 2013.
+Richards is also godfather to Ian Botham's son, Liam.